 In June 2016, the North American Industrial Hemp Council and 24 individual petitioners file a formal request for administrative rulemaking to the Drug Enforcement Administration to change the definition of "marihuana" on the federal drug schedules to no longer include industrial hemp.

 Courtney N. Moran and I co-authored the petition.
-The full petition, 15-page summary and media release may be found on the NAIHC website.
 It is a formal administrative rulemaking petition to the Drug Enforcement Administration to remove industrial hemp from the drug schedules requests that DEA redefine the definition of "marihuana" (that's how it is spelled in the Controlled Substances Act of 1970, as amended).
 The petition recommends a definition that draws a bright line between intoxicating marijuana and non-intoxicating industrial hemp.
 If the THC: CBD ratio is <1 (and the material has <1% THC), it would be "industrial hemp."
 Alternatively, the petition suggests a definition of industrial hemp as any Cannabis material with less than 0.3% THC by dry weight.
 THC (∆9-tetrahydrocannabinol) is the most prevalent intoxicating substance in marijuana.
 CBD (cannabidiol) is the most prevalent cannabinoid in industrial hemp and is an antidote to THC.

 NAIHC webmaster and board member Jonathan Harsch has parted out the 183-page official petition to more digestible bites:

 CBD Is the Antidote to THC – 6 pge pdf.